DeimosMH/CodeTasks/Notes/C++PrimerPlus/C++PrimerPlus.md

 ```

 Write a program that uses placement new to place an array of two such structures in
-a buffer.Then assign values to the structure members (remembering to use
+a buffer.
+Then assign values to the structure members (remembering to use
 strcpy() for the char array) and use a loop to display the contents.
 Option 1 is to
 use a static array, like that in Listing 9.10, for the buffer.
 Option 2 is to use regular
 new to allocate the buffer.